sefunmi4/symbol-cast/README.md

 python train_symbol_model.py \
     --data_dir ../../data/labeled \
     --output_model ../../models/symbolcast-v1.onnx
+    --augment 10
 ```
+Use `--augment` to synthesize jittered copies of each sample during training.
 The generated model will be written to `models/symbolcast-v1.onnx`.
 Run this script before launching the apps so a model is available for inference.

 You can split the labeled dataset into training and test sets with
 `scripts/training/split_dataset.py`: